 - Be aware that different states allow MAs to perform varying clinical functions, so always check state regulations.

 - Use specific protocols, orders, and directions so that the MA knows how to perform approved functions and all MAs in your office perform duties consistently.

 - Consult your state licensing board or your patient safety risk manager if you have questions about scope of practice.

-Only physicians or qualified staff such as an RN, an NP, or a PA should provide telephone advice.
-Written protocols must be utilized by the office staff and should include instructions on what questions to ask the caller, recommended responses for minor problems, and which calls to be referred immediately to a doctor.
+Only physicians or qualified licensed staff, such as registered nurses, nurse practitioners, or physician assistants, should provide telephone advice.
+Written protocols and standing orders must be used by the office staff and should include instructions on standard questions to ask the caller, recommended responses for minor problems, and which calls to refer immediately to a physician.